 You can’t get to the caves and simply buy a ticket, too.
 You will need to reserve your spot with the app/website Alghero Experience: once you have saved your information and booked the visit, you can buy the ticket at the caves’ entrance.

-The booking on the website doesn’t include the ticket but is only a way to save your spot.
+The booking on the website doesn’t actually include the ticket, which you will have to pay for and retrieve once you get to Capo Caccia: it is only a way to save your spot.

 It will take you about 15 minutes to walk down, and about the same amount of time to walk back up depending on your level of fitness and how often you stop for photos and to catch your breath.